ranjaninv/DataScienceMasters_Portfolio/Data Wrangling - NASDAQ Stocks/README.md

 1. Stocks data retrived from 3 different sources using different methods and loaded into database tables.
 2. Looking at the EDA results, Apple Inc is the top earning company on NASDAQ.
 3. Apple Inc has the highest revenue.
+4. There seems to be no coorelation between Assets and Liabilities.